XeroLinuxDev/xerodora/README.md

 The `latest` tag will automatically point to the latest build.
 That build will still always use the Fedora version specified in `recipe.yml`, so you won't get accidentally updated to the next major version.

+## Flatpaks

+After 2nd boot (Signed image), you will notice a bit of sluggish behavior, while Flatpaks are being installed.
+Keep that in mind.
+This is the way **uBlue** works.
+It's a decision by the devs not me.
+So please be patient while they install.
+You will get notified once the process is done.
+I would highly recommend you reboot one last time for safety & peace of mind.

 ## ISO

 If build on Fedora Atomic, you can generate an offline ISO with the instructions available [here](https://blue-build.org/learn/universal-blue/#fresh-install-from-an-iso).
 These ISOs cannot unfortunately be distributed on GitHub for free due to large sizes, so for public projects something else has to be used for hosting.